acoltelli/chat-app/README.md

 ## Stack
 This project is built using a Flask and [Socket.IO](https://socket.io/), a javascript library which enables realtime communication between web clients and servers using the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol.
+Message history is currently stored locally but migration to a database is trivial with Flask.

 ## Build Instructions